Form 5500 Due Dates and Penalties

 Instead of the above penalties, all penalties are lumped into one fine.
 The rate drops to $10 per day with a per plan year cap of $2000 and a total payment cap of $4000.

 Summary Annual Report (SAR)

-- Employers who are required to file a Form 5500 for their sponsored health plan must distribute a Summary Annual Report (“SAR”) to plan participants within the latter of nine months after the end of the plan year or two months after filing of Form 5500 if a filing extension was granted.
-A SAR stands for Summary of an Annual Report.
-It must be provided to each plan participant, including COBRA participants and terminated employees covered under the plan, during the applicable plan year.
+Employers who are required to file a Form 5500 for their sponsored health plan must distribute a Summary Annual Report (“SAR”) to plan participants within nine months after the end of the plan year or two months after filing of Form 5500 if a filing extension was granted.
+A SAR stands for Summary Annual Report.

-- The SAR can be distributed by hand delivery, U.S. mail, or electronic delivery.
+The SAR must be provided to each plan participant, including COBRA participants and terminated employees covered under the plan, during the applicable plan year.
+The SAR can be distributed by hand delivery, U.S. mail, or electronic delivery.

 - The plan is fully insured and has 100 or more participants on the first day of the plan year.

 - The plan is self-funded and uses a trust regardless of how many participants there are.